jordles/notes/Postgres.md

 ### Indexes

+A __heap__ in PostgreSQL refers to the default storage format for tables.
 When we do queries, usually <ins>postgres has to load rows from the heap file into memory</ins>, which takes a lot of time and resources.
 The solution is to use indexes to speed up queries.
+These indexes are built on top of the heap file.

 **Index** is a data structure that maps keys to rows in a table.
 The keys are the block/index numbers of the rows in the heap file (for example: block 1 and index 2).
 It's a way to make queries faster by telling us directly where the data is located instead of us having to load it into memory and looking it up one by one.

 We know blocks contain many rubles or rows, those rows are also indexed.

-**Full Table Scan**: Scans all rows in a table to find a specific row.
+**Full Table Scan / Sequential Scan**: Scans all rows in a table to find a specific row.
 PG will load many or all rows from heap file into memory. (this is similar to O(n) time complexity)

 **Index Scan**: Scans only the rows in the index to find a specific row.